HalfSquare/MonteCarloSimulation/.gitlab/issue_templates/Bug.md

 ## __Bug Issues__
 ### Description:
 <!-- Please bullet point below what the bug involves -->
-- This is a issue for a bug
+- This is an issue for a bug
 - Which section / file of the code the bug occurs in

 #### __Information about the bug:__